laminas/laminas-mvc/doc/book/plugins.md

 The above would return a standard `Zend\View\Model\ViewModel` instance if no criterias are met, and the specified view model types if a specific criteria is met.
-Rules are matched in order, with the first match "winning."
+Rules are matched in order, with the first match "winning".
+Make sure to put your fallback view model *first* as a fallback for unknown content types or `*/*`.

-> Browsers are sending `*/*` as last part of the Accept header so you have to define every
+> Browsers are sending `*/*` as last content type of the Accept header so you have to define every
-> acceptable view model and their Accept-Header part.
-Otherwise the first view model will be used.
+> acceptable view model and their content type.

 ## Forward Plugin